 Q: I have built my own Linux but it won't load and I can't program the NAND.
 What is wrong?

 A: Probably a million things.
 If you happened across an old original Mini2440, it has 64M of NAND with different read and write block sizes than all the newer ones with more NAND.

 Q: Can I work with Windows CE by myself?

 A: You can write applications for CE with EVC, Embedded Visual C, Visual Studio and your favorite language, or the .NET stuff.
 To change the features of the runtime OS package you can use the BSP (Board Specific Package) with Windows Platform Builder.
 For CE 6.0r3, there is an evaluation version plus Visual Studio 2005, since Platform Builder 6.0 is a plugin for Visual Studio 2005.
 For full unlimited software, the tools are about $1,000.
 Licensing is about $3.00 per unit (license stickers are bought in 1000 piece lots) for the most basic licensed runtime and jumps to about $12 when certain Microsoft property, like IE, is added.
 The tools have to be bought from a reseller like BSquare, or Avnet, or Future.
 You can get all the evaluation tools from Microsoft on DVD (5 of them!) for free.
 Using them with Vista requires several patches and service packs and a confusing sequence of downloads and installs.
 XP-Pro is a better choice for development.
 They also work on Windows 7, which for some reason requires the Vista patch.

 Q: How can I load the OS image files from Windows?

-A: There is a utility called DNW on your DVD or the downloads page.
+A: You must have a pre-superboot product.
+There is a utility called DNW on your DVD or the downloads page.
 It is an executable and does not need to be installed.
 Here are directions for loading Linux kernels and file systems from Windows.
 DNW Linux Load PDF.